Depreciation: How it Works + Examples

 Depreciation in accounting and bookkeeping is the process of allocating the cost of a fixed asset over the useful life of the asset.
-The cost of the asset should be deducted over the same period of time that the asset is used to generate income instead of deducting a large expense when it’s purchased.
-Depreciation expense is listed on your income statement and subtracted from revenue when calculating profit.
+The cost of the asset should be deducted over the same period that the asset is used to generate income instead of deducting a large expense when it’s purchased.
+This provides a better match of expenses and the income those expenses generate.
+Depreciation expense is listed on your income statement and is subtracted from revenue when calculating profit.

 The basic journal entry for depreciation is to debit the Depreciation Expense account and credit the Accumulated Depreciation account.
 Over time, the accumulated depreciation balance will continue to increase year after year as more depreciation is added to it until it equals the original cost of the asset.
 In contrast, depreciation expense is reset to zero at the end of each year.